 The request by San Jose Water is part of a joint petition with three other investor-owned utilities: Golden State Water, California American Water and California Water Service companies.
 According to the notice San Jose Water sent out to customers, the company wants to raise its cost of capital rate of return from 8.09 percent to 8.63 percent.
 That would account for a 10.75-percent increase in common equity costs and a 6.2-percent hike in the long-term debt rate.

-If the CPUC approves the petition, San Jose Water would see an overall increase in revenues of nearly $7.6 million, which would cost the average customer about $2.14 more per month (or $4.28 per bimonthly billing cycle).
+If the CPUC approves the petition, San Jose Water would see an increase in revenues of nearly $7.6 million next year, which would cost the average customer about $2.14 more per month (or $4.28 per bimonthly billing cycle).

 “[San Jose Water] believes it is necessary to attract capital in order to fund water system investments,” the company wrote in its notice to customers.
 “System investments allow the company to meet its obligations to serve its customers safely and reliably.
 [San Jose Water] believes this request will help in maintaining an investment-grade rating, reducing overall financing costs.”